JethroJames/JethroJames.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+  - Trusted AI
+  - Representation Learning
+  - Cutomized AIGC / Personality Attended AGI
   - Crafting AIGC for Discriminative Tasks
-  - Trusted AI
-  - Video Understanding
-  - Cutomized AIGC
-  - Personality Attended AGI

 # Education to show in About widget
 education: